The 3 Levels of Plumber Licensing Explained

 Can a plumber work in multiple states with one license?

 Not automatically.
 Plumbing licenses are issued at the state level, so a license from one state is not automatically valid in another.
-Many states offer license reciprocity through an expedited process, but some, like Connecticut, have no reciprocity at all.
+Many states offer license reciprocity through an expedited process, but some, like California and Connecticut, have no reciprocity at all.
 Always confirm a plumber's license is valid in your specific state before hiring.

 How much more does a licensed plumber cost than an unlicensed one?